hippogriffin/woabelfast_summer_project/README.md

 ## DMZ Security Group

-This Security group allows traffic from Kainos to the jumpbox, and from the jumpbox to our other environments.
-Allowed traffic can be seen in the securitygroups.tf file.
+This Security group allows traffic from Kainos to the jumpbox.

-CIDR ranges for environments have been defined in the variables.tf file

-Additional inbound/outbound rules can be added by including new ingress/egress rules in securitygroups.tf
+Additional inbound rules can be added by including new ingress rules in securitygroups.tf

 This group should be applied to all jumpboxes.